IlanHartskeerl/NNP-NET/README.md

 This repository is the original implementation of NNP-NET used in the thesis.
 It also contains and implementation of tsNET(*) and PMDS.
 The tsNET implementation is based on the bhtsne implementation that can be found [here](https://github.com/lvdmaaten/bhtsne).
 The PMDS implementation was taken from [OGDF](https://github.com/ogdf/ogdf) and modified in order to support more than 3 output dimensions.

+## Python
+The build process will also create a python library.
+For an example of how to use this library, see the example.py file.

 ## Build

 This project can be compiled using cmake using a c++ compiler as follows: